Pituitary apoplexy is the death of an area of tissue in the pituitary gland.

-In rare cases, when the posterior (back part) of the pituitary is involved (rare), symptoms may include:
+In rare cases, when the posterior (back part) of the pituitary is involved, symptoms may include:

 Blood tests will be done to check levels of:

-Treatment for acute infarction may require surgery to relieve pressure on the pituitary and improve vision symptoms.
+Acute apoplexy may require surgery to relieve pressure on the pituitary and improve vision symptoms.
 Severe cases need emergency surgery.
 If vision is not affected, surgery is usually not necessary.

-Immediate treatment with adrenal replacement hormones (glucocorticoids) is essential.
+Immediate treatment with adrenal replacement hormones (glucocorticoids) is needed.
 Other hormones will be replaced, including:

-Acute pituitary infarction can be life-threatening.
-The outlook is good for people who have chronic deficiency that is diagnosed and treated.
+Acute pituitary apoplexy can be life-threatening.
+The outlook is good for people who have chronic pituitary deficiency that is diagnosed and treated.

-If other missing hormones are not replaced, you may develop problems related to hypothyroidism and hypogonadism.
+If other missing hormones are not replaced, symptoms of hypothyroidism and hypogonadism may develop.

 Call your health care provider if you have any symptoms of chronic pituitary insufficiency.

-Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of acute pituitary infarction, including:
+Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of acute pituitary apoplexy, including:

-Be especially concerned if you develop these symptoms and you have already been diagnosed with a pituitary tumor, seek medical help right away.
+If you develop these symptoms and you have already been diagnosed with a pituitary tumor, seek medical help right away.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.